 Q: Why are some of these brands priced so high?

 A: You are paying for both quality and design.
 A lot of people will only consider things like weight or thread count or stitching, but fabric quality is not all that you’re paying for.
-Somebody designed that t-shirt or that dress or that hair accessory, and in the case of an original print, somebody illustrated that print.
+Somebody designed that t-shirt or that dress or that hair accessory, and in the case of an original print, somebody illustrated it.
 Their services are not free.
 In fact, at many Japanese brands, the designers are the top earners at the company and are famous in their own right – and it's their designs that actually sell the clothes.
 The design of these clothes is basically the entire reason we are selling them (it would be easier to sell American clothes), so at least a little bit of a premium is worth it.
 These designs are unique in the world.

 Q: Why don't you sell replicas?
 I can't afford brand!